brodeynewman/terraform-msk-ecs/README.md

 # Terraform MSK / ECS example

-This example outlines how to provision a highly available MSK cluster with Terraform.
+This example outlines how to provision a highly available MSK (Managed Kafka) cluster with Terraform.

+## Why?

+Kafka is an amazing tool, but for small to medium-sized teams, It's not realistic to manage a home-baked solution.
+This would involve countless hours of managing brokers on EC2, zookeeper clusters, and complex issues like multi-az clustering + failover.
+MSK takes care of this for you.

 ## Resources deployed